 Why Should You Check Your Credit Score

-Credit score is a general term given to the numerical value of your credit report.
+A credit score is a general term given to the numerical value of your credit report.
 There are specific "brands" of credit scores that are used.
-The FICO score, named by its developers Fair Isaac Corporation, is most well-known brand of credit score.
+The FICO score, named by its developers Fair Isaac Corporation, is the most well-known brand of credit score.
 The VantageScore is another type of credit score developed by the three credit bureaus—Equifax, Experian, and TransUnion.
-FICO Score vs. FAKO Scores tells you all about the different kinds of scores.

-- Any of the credit bureaus.
 You can purchase your individual and 3-in-1 credit scores from each of the credit bureaus.
-Keep in mind that each credit bureau has its own credit scoring model, so your credit scores could differ from each other and might even be different from your FICO score.
-(See Why Your Credit Scores Are Different.)
+Keep in mind that each credit bureau has its own credit scoring model and credit file, so your credit scores could differ from each other and might even be different from your FICO score.

-- Free credit score websites.
-Three websites currently offer completely free, no-subscription-required credit scores.
-They are CreditKarma.com, CreditSesame.com, and Quizzle.com.
-Be wary of any free credit score that asks you to enter a credit card number.
+Watch out for any free credit score website that asks you to enter a credit card number.
 You're being enrolled in a trial subscription to a credit monitoring service.
 If you don't cancel before the trial ends, the company will start charging your credit card for the service.

-- Your credit card statement.
-Certain credit card issuers are participating in a new FICO service that allows cardholders to view their FICO scores for free.
-So far, Discover it, Barclaycard and First National Bank of Omaha credit cards have enrolled in FICO's program.
-If your credit card issuer participates, you only have to view your monthly statement to see your recent FICO score.
+Certain credit card issuers participate in a FICO service that allows cardholders to view their FICO scores for free.
+If your credit card issuer participates, you only have to view your monthly statement or log in to your online account to see your recent FICO score.

-- Be denied for credit or approved for less favorable terms.
 This method isn't foolproof, but here's how it works.
-Lenders and credit card issuers are now required to send a copy of the credit score used in a decision to deny an application for credit or to approve the application, but for less favorable terms than those applied for.
-You don't do anything to receive this credit score but put in the application.
-If you qualify, you receive the credit score automatically.
+Lenders and credit card issuers are now required to send a copy of the credit score used in a decision to either deny an application for credit or to approve the application, but for less favorable terms than those applied for.
+You don't do anything to receive this credit score but make the application.